by Texas Homesteader ~

 Careful now, the steam is hot!
 For safety’s sake I’ll toss a kitchen towel over the valve while it’s releasing that steam.

 When all the pressure had been released, the lid was removed carefully.
-I tilt the lid up in the back so the hot steam will rise toward the back of the pot and away from me!
+I tilt the lid so the hot steam will rise toward the back of the pot and away from me!

 The roast was moved to a cutting board and allowed to rest.
-(The USDA suggests a 3 minute rest time) Now it’s time for that gravy!
+(The USDA suggests a 3 minute rest time) In the meantime I make that gravy!

 Can You Thicken Pot Roast Juice To Make Gravy?